How to Study for the Shelf Exams & Step 2…And Impress Residencies

 - Get honors on all your rotations.
 This shows you’re a great medical student and will make a great resident.

-- Continue ongoing targeted review for Step 2 CK and get ready to do a ton of questions!
+- Continue ongoing targeted review for Step 2 and get ready to do a ton of questions!
 This process will take at least 2 months unless you’re already scoring very high.
 Be sure to plan carefully and consider your need for subinternships.

 - Get help if you struggle with the above, including creating a plan or sticking to it!
 A good tutor is worth their weight in gold.